chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ## 🦸‍♀️

 <!--
-Why am I telling you this rather gruesome story?
+Why am I telling you this rather morbid story?

 Kubernetes deals with that right? and saves us from the tyranny -->

 ---